We Can Help!

 I have been at De Anza since 2017, and I feel privileged to have the opportunity to work with the diverse student population here.

 I received my bachelor’s degree in Mathematics from Cal Poly San Luis Obispo in 2013, a master’s in Counseling from Santa Clara University in 2016, and a master's in Industrial-Organizational Psychology from Walden University in 2018.
-Prior to working at De Anza, I served as an academic adviser and program coordinator for the Associate's to Bachelor’s Program and the University Center at Cañada College.
+Currently, I am working toward completing a Ph.D. in Industrial-Organizational Psychology.
+Prior to working at De Anza, I served as an academic advisor and program coordinator for the Associate's to Bachelor’s Program and the University Center at Cañada College.

 I look forward to meeting you and assisting you in exploring, planning, and achieving your academic and professional goals.